shivangi-975/shivangi-975/README.md

 ### Hi there 👋

-I am Shivangi Parashar Data Science and a deep learning enthusiast.Full Stack Developer.Blogger.
+I am Shivangi Parashar data science and a deep learning enthusiast.Full Stack Developer.Blogger.

 I am pursuing my masters in Artificial intelligence and have exposure to different data wrangling techniques that help transforming the raw data to an appropriate form on which learning algorithms can be applied and can make machines learn  and come up with a set of decisions.